facebook/relay/docs/APIReference-Renderer.md

 forceFetch: boolean
 ```

-If supplied and set to true, a request for data will always be made to the server regardless of whether data on the client is available to immediately fulfill the data requirements.
+If supplied and set to true, a request for data will always be made to the server regardless of whether data on the client is available already.

 ### onForceFetch